Why does it feel like I still have so far to go?

 The best way to track your progress and keep your eyes on the road ahead is to set measurable goals for yourself.
 This can be a challenge with something as gradual and subjective as accent reduction.
 But there are things you can focus on that will give you a clear idea of how far you’ve come and what’s left in front of you.

-One-week goal– Find a friend, family member, or accent coach that can help you polish your pronunciation.
-Sometimes people are hesitant to give you the help you need if you don’t tell them you want it.
+Find a friend, family member, or accent coach that can help you polish your pronunciation.
+Sometimes, people are hesitant to give you the help you need if you don’t tell them you want it.
 Ask them to correct your pronunciation.
 Just make sure to be clear about what you’re asking them to do.
-Maybe you have a friend at work that can help you but you don’t want him to correct you right in front of your boss.
-So why not ask him to send you a message with the word or phrase in question and then you can get more details from them later?
+Maybe you have a friend at work who can help you, but you don’t want him to correct you right in front of your boss.
+So why not ask him to send you a message with the word or phrase in question so you can get more details from them later?

-Two-month goal– Learn how to enunciate the vowel sounds clearly.
+Learn how to enunciate the vowel sounds clearly.
 This can be harder than it seems.
 There are a lot of little things that happen in the mouth to make American vowel sounds unique.
 Look them up or ask an accent coach to help you discover them.
-Now let’s be clear, the idea here is to understand how to make these vowel sounds, not become completely consistent with them.
+Now, let’s be clear: the idea here is to understand how to make these vowel sounds, not become completely consistent with them.
 That will have to be a long-term goal.

-One-year goal– Learn all of the vowel and consonant sounds in full detail.
-Then keep reviewing them briefly every day so that you can become more and more consistent with them.
-At this point, you should be able to hear things you didn’t hear before like the big differences between the way native speakers pronounce a sound vs. non-natives.
+Learn all of the vowel and consonant sounds in full detail.
+Then, keep reviewing them briefly every day so that you can become more and more consistent with them.
+At this point, you should be able to hear things you didn’t hear before, such as the big differences between the way native speakers pronounce a sound and non-natives.
 You’ll also begin to notice variations in the way native speakers themselves pronounce things.
 All of these observations will help you to make informed decisions about the way you want to be heard.

-Two-year goal– Learn to speak in a clear, polished way that makes it easy for your listeners to understand you.
-It will now be less likely for people to make an issue of your accent.
+Learn to speak in a clear, polished way that makes it easy for your listeners to understand you.
+It will now be less likely for people to have an issue with your accent.
 Of course, there may still be traces of your former pronunciation patterns, but nothing major.
 With some extra effort and time, you may even make it to the level where people are surprised to find out you are not a native English speaker.

 Be patient.
 Accent reduction done right takes time.